Vegan Kimchi Recipe

 - 1 tsp sea salt

-- Place cabbage in a large bowl and sprinkle with salt.
-Massage the salt into the cabbage using your hands until well coporated.
+- Chop the cabbage and transfer it to a large bowl.
+Sprinkle with salt.
+Massage the salt into the cabbage using your hands until well incorporated.
 Cover the bowl and let sit for 30min until wilted and water has been released.

-- Discard water and allow to drain in a colander for couple of minutes.
+- Discard water and allow it to drain in a colander for a couple of minutes.

-- Combine remaining ingredients in a food processor and process until paste like consistency.
+- Combine sauce ingredients in a food processor and process until well combined.

-- Add the chili paste to the cabbage and toss with your hands, using gloves, until evenly combined and the cabbage is thoroughly coated with the mixture.
+- Add 2-3 Tbsp of the chili paste to the cabbage and toss with your hands, using gloves, until evenly combined and the cabbage is thoroughly coated with the mixture.

-- Once combined, place mixture in a jar pressing down and packing tightly so that the mixture is submerged in its own liquid.
+- Once combined, place the mixture in a jar pressing down and packing tightly so that the mixture is submerged in its own liquid.
 Cover the jar, place over a plate and let sit in a cool, dark place for 24 hours (the mixture may bubble).
 Each day of fermentation, remove the lid to release gases and press down on the mixture to keep it submerged.
-You can taste a sample each day to decide if the level of fermentation is to your liking.
-Reseal and refrigerate at least 48 hours before eating (kimchi is best after fermenting about 1 week).
+Depending on the temperature the fermentation can take slower or quicker.
+So, taste a sample each day to decide if the level of fermentation is to your liking.
 Refrigerate for up to 1 month.